๐ŸงพZero-Knowledge KYC

 Another possibility for proactive compliance are Contingent Transactions for ensuring the compliance of token transactions, even as receiver.

 Retroactive compliance is required by some jurisdictions to investigate fraud cases after they happened.
 For example, this could be an investigation of a wallet that moved funds through a compliant DApp on Galactica.
-It is explained here: Fraud investigation process To provide this possibility, ZKPs can include encrypted notes to responsible institutions.
+It is explained here: Galactica Investigation Module To provide this possibility, ZKPs can include encrypted notes to responsible institutions.

 Data Flow